An Extremal Reconstruction Principle under Covariance Domination: Envelope extremal principle

-The first step is to expand the target $Y^A$ in an orthonormal basis $\{\phi_k\}_{k}$ of $\mathbb{H}_o$, and to use that fact that $\mathcal{HS}(\H^*,\mathbb{H}_o)\cong \mathbb{H}_o \widehat{\otimes}\H$ to identify an element $\beta_T\in \mathbb{H}_o \widehat{\otimes}\H$ through the canonical isometric isomorphism.
-We can represent $\beta$ in the product basis $\{\phi_k\otimes \psi_l\}_{k,l}$, where $\{\psi_l\}_{l}$ is an orthonormal basis of $\H$.
-Next, the dual pairing between $T$ and $X^A$ is expanded in the $\{\phi_k\}$–basis, so that the entire deviation is expressed consistently in terms of these coordinates.
-After a sequence of preparatory expansions and limiting arguments, this yields an explicit expansion of the cost functional in terms of random coefficients alone. \\ The next step is to approximate the infinite--dimensional representation by finite--dimensional truncations.
-Concretely, we introduce matrices $B^n$ encoding the action of finite--rank truncations of $\tilde{\mathcal S}$ with respect to compatible truncations in the chosen orthonormal bases of the underlying Hilbert spaces.
-Since $\tilde{\mathcal S}$ is not compact, these finite--rank truncations cannot converge to $\tilde{\mathcal S}$ in operator norm; instead they only converge strongly (pointwise), and the resulting approximation error must be controlled carefully in the subsequent steps. \\ Next, the finite–dimensional approximation is substituted into the expansion of the cost functional, and the pointwise error is controlled by a detailed estimate.
+The first step is to expand the target $Y^A$ in an orthonormal basis $\{\phi_k\}_{k}$ of $\mathbb{H}_o$, and to use the fact that $\mathcal{HS}(\H^*,\mathbb{H}_o)\cong \mathbb{H}_o \widehat{\otimes}\H$ to identify an element $\beta_T\in \mathbb{H}_o \widehat{\otimes}\H$ through the canonical isometric isomorphism.
+We can then represent $\beta_T$ in the product basis $\{\phi_k\otimes \psi_l\}_{k,l}$, where $\{\psi_l\}_{l}$ is an orthonormal basis of $\H$.
+Next, the dual pairing between $T$ and $X^A$ is expanded in the $\{\phi_k\}$–basis, so that the entire residual is expressed consistently in terms of these coordinates.
+This yields an explicit coefficient representation of the cost functional. \\ The next step is to approximate the infinite–dimensional functional system by a finite–dimensional truncation.
+Concretely, we introduce matrices $B^n$ encoding the finite–dimensional action of $\mathcal{S}$ relative to the chosen ON–basis.
+Since S is not assumed compact, the truncations are handled through pointwise approximation rather than operator-norm convergence, and the resulting approximation error must therefore be controlled in the limiting procedure. \\ Next, the finite–dimensional approximation is substituted into the expansion of the cost functional, and the pointwise error is controlled by a detailed estimate.
 This reduction yields a finite–dimensional quadratic form expressed in terms of the Fourier coefficients of the input sources together with the corresponding baseline component terms.
-In the resulting quadratic form we show that the cross–term between baseline component and input source vanishes, while the pure baseline component contribution is invariant.
-This structure becomes crucial when establishing the continuity of the cost functional with respect to the source element.
-Owing to the preceding expansions, we can separate the dependence on the source and the baseline component.
-The orthogonality (in $L^2(\Omega)$) of the mixed terms associated with the source and the baseline component, together with the fixed second–order structure of the latter, implies that differences of cost functionals depend only on source–dependent components.
-This is the decisive step: it removes all baseline dependence and allows the envelope comparison to be carried out entirely at the level of source covariances.
-As a consequence, the continuity argument proceeds via the finite–dimensional approximation apparatus developed earlier.
-Once we have established that the cost-functional supremum is invariant under the baseline component, we see that the supremum actually can be expressed in terms of quadratic forms in the source coefficients (with baseline contributions canceling/invariant).
-At this stage we are then ready to tackle the optimization problem over the envelope and we break down this final step into several sub steps. \begin{itemize} \item[\textbf{(a)}] \textit{Finite approximants inside the envelope.} Fix $\Delta>0$.
-Using the continuity property established in the previous step, pick $A_\Delta\in C_{\mathcal{A}}(A)$ with $\mathrm{dist}(A_\Delta,\,A)\le\Delta$.
-Construct finite sets $C_m\subset C_{\mathcal{A}}(A)$ such that (i) $\max_{A''\in C_m} R_{A''}(T)\to \sup_{A'\in C_{\mathcal{A}}(A)} R_{A'}(T)$ as $m\to\infty$, and (ii) $A_\Delta\in C_m$ for all $m$.
-Since each $C_m$ is finite, the convergences used below are uniform over $C_m$.
-A crucial insight is that the envelope inequality, though defined in infinite dimension, can be transferred to compressed covariance operators, thereby allowing the rest of our machinery to apply.